 ½ tsp flaxseeds (available from here in the US, and here in the UK)

 almonds for the top to decorate (as per picture)

 - Preheat the oven to 300ºF (150ºC), and grease a 2lb loaf tin, or a round 8” cake tin, and line it with grease proof paper/parchment.

-- Combine the water dried fruit, sugar treacle, and vegan butter or coconut oil in a saucepan over a medium heat, and bring to the boil, stirring occasionally, and boil gently for 10-15 minutes.
+- Combine the water dried fruit, treacle (or sweetener), and vegan butter or coconut oil in a saucepan over a medium heat, and bring to the boil, stirring occasionally, and boil gently for 10-15 minutes.

 - Meantime, sift the flours, bicarb of soda, and mixed spices, and other dried ingredients in a large bowl.
 Then when your fruit is ready, allow to stand for 10 minutes or so.